4 easy ways to put users at the center of your Confluence and Jira Service Management sites

 Are you doing enough to anticipate user needs in Confluence and JSM?

 There's a long list of benefits to be gained by using Confluence and Jira Service Management.
 Both are powerful resources for communication and information-sharing as well as for organizing teams, managing projects, and improving cross-organization efficiency.
-They can also be catalysts for collaboration and serve as the ever-sought—but ever-elusive—“single source of the truth.”
+They can also be catalysts for collaboration and serve as the ever-sought—but ever-elusive—“single source of truth.”

 From a content creation side, they make generating and posting content—or providing support—a breeze.